ABOUT US

 Throughout her life, Susan has always been an active volunteer in her community, particularly helping children who may not have the resources to excel.
 Professionally Susan enjoyed a long career as an executive at a major media conglomerate she brings managerial and analytical approach to problem solving have been invaluable in her role as secretary to help further SFEE’s missions particularly as it relates to children’s health and welfare.
 Susan splits her time between Greenport where she farms oysters and Westchester where she continues to volunteer as a “baby cuddler” for NICU Westchester Medical Center.

-Now a full-time resident of the North Fork, Becky joined Slow Food East End to further her accomplishments in promoting better food and nutrition choices utilizing the abundance of locally grown organic produce and shellfish.
-One of the driving factors in selecting to live on the North Fork was discovering the plethora of locally grown food and the commitment to good, healthy food and sustainable practices.
-She is excited to partner with the members of Slow Food who share the belief that integrated food and nutrition is an essential tool for treatment and prevention.
+Now a full-time resident of the North Fork, Becky joined Slow Food East End to further her commitment to promoting better food and nutrition choices by leveraging the region’s abundance of locally grown organic produce and shellfish.
+One of the driving factors in choosing to live on the North Fork was its strong culture of good, healthy food and sustainable practices.
+Becky is excited to partner with fellow Slow Food members who share the belief that integrated food and nutrition are essential tools for both treatment and prevention.

 Alyson currently works for Madison Square Garden as a Vice President of People Acquisition.
 Alyson brings to SFEE a background of experiences advising and leading not-for-profits on how to build funding and growth strategies.
 Alyson will focus on SFEE’s fundraising strategies that will include recruiting new supporters and engaging existing sponsors with the goal of expanding our programs for both the North and South Forks.
 Alyson splits her time between East Marion and NYC.